 Using fabric row cover as a pest protection is an effective and organic method for keeping many common garden pests off your crops.

 Gardens have bugs, that’s just part of life in a garden!
 But when bugs get out of control that’s when the problems start.
 Everyone will have different pest problems depending on the time of year and where you live.
-In our garden we have two major pest problems that can be quite effectively prevented by Using fabric row cover as a pest protection.
+In our garden, we have two major pest problems that can be quite effectively prevented by Using fabric row cover as a pest protection.
 Those two bugs are aphids and leaf miners.
-Oh how I hate these two bugs!
-We will see and occasional squash bug or maybe a tomato horn worm, but aphids and leaf miners are the trouble makers for us.
+Oh, how I hate these two bugs!
+We will see an occasional squash bug or maybe a tomato hornworm, but aphids and leaf miners are the trouble makers for us.
 Fortunately fabric row cover is very effective for both!

 Using fabric row cover as a pest protection

 The concept behind this is simple.
-You use light weight fabric row covers over the tops of your crops.
+You use lightweight fabric row covers over the tops of your crops.
 You can either place the row covers directly on top of your beds or you could also use a frame or hoop system to suspend the row cover slightly above the plants, as you see in this picture below.
-The lighter grades of fabric row cover let 90 to 95% of the light and rain through, but keeps ALL the bugs out!
+The lighter grades of fabric row covers let 90 to 95% of the light and rain through, but keeps ALL the bugs out!

 Using fabric row cover as a pest protection is an organic method

 It is important to us, that we don’t use chemical pesticides in our garden.
-There are two reasons for that, first we don’t want the chemical residue on our produce.
+There are two reasons for that, first, we don’t want the chemical residue on our produce.
 Second . . .
 Bees!
 Most pesticides just kill everything in sight!
 We don’t want that.
-Our garden is full of beneficial insects like bees, mantis and lady bugs.
+Our garden is full of beneficial insects like bees, mantis and ladybugs.
 Indiscriminately spraying kills everything, and we need to be protecting beatifically insects (especially the bees)!
-So using fabric row cover as a pest protection is the perfect choice for us!
+So using fabric row cover as pest protection is the perfect choice for us!

 What bugs will row covers keep out?